I have been a member of the Power Electronics, Drives and Machines group at the University of Newcastle since 1987 and was awarded a chair in 1998.

 I hold a number of patents in the field of electrical machines.

-I have been external examiner of PhDs throughout the UK and have recently completed examinations at the Technical Uiniversity of Delft, and at KTH, Stockholm.
+I have been external examiner of PhDs throughout the UK and Europe.

-We receive funding from a range of sources, including EPSRC, who have awarded us a platform grant on low cost drives, the DTI through Aerospace initiatives and a huge range of industrial companies.
+We receive funding from a range of sources, including EPSRC, who have awarded two platform grants, TSB and EU and a huge range of industrial companies.
+I lead the Drives theme within the UK Underpinning Power Electronics Initiative.

 I teach undergraduate courses as follows: